Last updated April 1, 2024.

 Napping is an integral part of many cultures, including those in Spain, Italy, Japan, Greece, Costa Rica, and some Scandinavian countries.

-There’s no promise that power napping will make you brilliant, but it should leave you mentally clear and refreshed so that you can keep your mood, energy, focus, and productivity levels high all day long.
+There’s no promise that power napping will make you brilliant, but it should leave you feeling mentally clear and refreshed, keeping your mood, energy, focus, and productivity levels high all day.

 Here are some of the many proven benefits of regular power naps: